 These are surprisingly deep questions, and their answers lie in the philosophy of probability.
 What do probabilistic statements mean?
 What are they about?
 As these questions were debated throughout the 20th century, two broad camps emerged.
 In one camp were the frequentists, who claimed that probabilities described the proportion of certain kinds of event happening within a reference class.
 My chance of getting heads with this coin is 50% because the reference class of flips with this coin contains 50% heads.
 The simplest and strictest version of frequentism insists that the reference class in question must be the actual track record of the precise thing in question — the past spins of this roulette wheel, or past flips of this coin.
-As Simon mentions, proponents of this version "can only really use probabilities to talk about the past".
-This strict version can be relaxed into a version which expands the reference class to an indefinitely long series of 'as-if' trials (flips, spins, etc.) and defines the probability of some event as the limiting proportion of that even within this class.
+As SJ mentions, proponents of this version “can only really use probabilities to talk about the past”.
+This strict version can be relaxed into a version which expands the reference class to an indefinitely long series of ‘as-if’ trials (flips, spins, etc.) and defines the probability of some event as the limiting proportion of that even within this class.
 In either case, probability is understood as an objective property of some entity in the world — probability claims are claims about the world.
-The upshot is that where we don't know about the reference class in question (or there just isn't one), we just can't meaningfully attribute the probability.
+The upshot is that where we don’t know about the reference class in question (or there just isn’t one), we just can’t meaningfully attribute the probability.

 In the other camp were the Bayesians, who claimed that probability statements were best understood not as being about objective properties of the world, but about one’s beliefs.
 Specifically, probabilities are understood as degrees of belief or credences.
 In turn, degrees of belief are often defined or analysed in terms of betting preferences.
 In short:

 Your degree of belief in E is p iff p units of utility is the price at which you would buy or sell a bet that pays 1 unit of utility if E, 0 if not E. (SEP)